SeLite/SeLite.github.io/index.md

 SeLite is easy to install, with no server side (apart from the controlled web application itself).
 You need [Firefox](http://www.mozilla.org), [Selenium IDE](http://docs.seleniumhq.org/download/) and SeLite [AddOns](AddOns).
 You may want some [AddOnsThirdParty](AddOnsThirdParty).

 ## Frameworks
 When using complex scripts you need a framework.
 Several come with SeLite and are listed at [AppsFrameworks](AppsFrameworks).
 Follow [InstallFramework](InstallFramework) and any framework-specific steps.
-Read [PackagedTests](PackagedTests) on how to run demos.
+Read [PackagedScripts](PackagedScripts) on how to run demos.
 See also [Customisation](index#customisation) below.

 ## Database
 Scripts (whether for testing or not) can store their data in [SQLite](http://www.sqlite.org/) database.
 When used for testing, test DB is initialised to a copy (or an export) of the web application's DB.